Automated Fact-Checking for Assisting Human Fact-Checkers

 \subsection{Finding Claims Worth Fact-Checking}

-Choosing which claims to check is a complex process. \mbox{Fact-checking} takes time and it often takes effort to determine if a claim can even be checked, let alone whether it is misleading.
-Fact-checkers have to balance the potential harm that a misleading claim may cause (including risk to health; risk to democratic processes; and the risk of exacerbating emergency situations) against the effort required to check a claim, if it can be checked at all.
-In many countries, governments choose not to publish reliable official statistics, making related claims impossible to verify.
+Choosing which claims to check is a complex process. \mbox{Fact-checking} is time-consuming and it often takes effort to determine whether a claim can even be checked, let alone whether it is misleading.
+Fact-checkers have to balance the potential harm that a misleading claim may cause (including risk to health, risk to democratic processes, and risk of exacerbating emergency situations) against the effort required to check a claim.
+Fact-checkers are also committed to being non-partisan, and thus it is important that such tools do not introduce any unfair bias.
+In many countries, governments choose not to publish reliable official statistics, thus making certain statistics-related claims virtually impossible to verify.

 While simple algorithms can often decide whether content is viral, it is much harder to estimate the ``checkworthiness'' of a claim.
 For example, breaking news stories are often both popular and accurate.
-Given the limited resources of fact-checking organizations, many claims that are check-worthy nonetheless remain unchecked; thus using historic lists of claims that were or were not checked is \emph{not} a reliable indication of whether similar claims are worth checking.
+Given the limited resources of fact-checking organizations, many claims that are check-worthy nonetheless remain unchecked; thus, using historic lists of claims that were or were not checked is \emph{not} a reliable indication of whether similar claims are worth fact-checking.

 Claims may be found in many sources, including news websites, social media (text, audio, or video), and broadcast media.
 To monitor such a range of sources, fact-checkers often use a variety of technologies, such as news alerts, automatic speech recognition and translation tools, all of which typically depend on underlying AI technologies.